 Optimize Moisture with Humidifiers or Dehumidifiers

 Humidifiers add the right amount of moisture to your air, helping with disease, dry skin, and warped wood furniture and instruments.
-Dehumidifiers pull out moisture from your home, helping to eliminate bacteria growth, and improving indoor comfort considerably.
+Dehumidifiers pull out moisture from your home, helping to stop bacteria growth, and improving indoor comfort considerably.

 Don’t Dismiss Duct Cleaning

 It’s nearly spring and that means spring cleaning!
 Don’t exclude your ducts during this rejuvenating time.
 Since the majority of our in-home air comes through our duct system, it’s vital to keep it from getting dirty with bacteria, mildew, and dust.
 When you have your ducts cleaned, ask the technician to check for duct leaks, as well.
 Leaks in the duct system can cause more contaminants to enter your air and circulate throughout your home.
 Making sure they are clean and maintained will help keep your air clean and your children healthy.